 Authors of articles published in PEHM are the copyright holders of their articles and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate the article, according to the BioMed Central copyright and license agreement.

 For authors who are US government employees or are prevented from being copyright holders for similar reasons, BioMed Central can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

 Open access publishing is not without costs.
 PEHM therefore levies an article-processing charge of £1170/$1960/€1410 for each article accepted for publication.
+If the submitting author's institution is a Member, the cost of the article-processing charge is covered by the membership, and no further charge is payable.
+In the case of authors whose institutions are Supporter Members, however, a discounted article-processing charge is payable by the author.
 We routinely waive charges for authors from low-income countries.
-Generally, if the submitting author's institution is a Member the cost of the article-processing charge is covered by the membership, and no further charge is payable.
-In the case of authors whose institutions are Supporter Members, however, a discounted article-processing charge is payable by the author.
+For other countries, article-processing charge waivers or discounts are granted on a case-by-case basis to authors with insufficient funds.
+Authors can request a waiver or discount during the submission process.
 For further details, see our article-processing charge page.
-A limited number of waivers for article-processing charges are also available at the editors' discretion, and authors wishing to apply for these waivers should contact the editors.

 All articles published in PEHM are included in PubMed, the most widely used biomedical bibliographic database service, which is run by the US National Library of Medicine.
 Other bibliographic databases that index articles published in PEHM include:

 The full text of all research articles is deposited in PubMed Central, the US National Library of Medicine's full-text repository of life science literature, and other digital archives including e-Depot (The Netherlands).

 The full text of all research articles published by BioMed Central is also available on SpringerLink.